Local stories, global stage

 Mixing live performance, animation and sound, ASSEMBLY looks at the impact of humans on nature and what we might build together for a better future.
 It’s about trying, failing, and trying again.
 In times of emergency, it is about hope.

-Created by writer Nina Segal, director Joseph Hancock and the Donmar Local Company, ASSEMBLY is a unique live digital performance created in collaboration with video designer and director of photography Andrzej Goulding, set and costume designer Frankie Bradshaw, composer and sound designer Max Pappenheim and lighting designer Sam House.
+Created by writer Nina Segal, director Joseph Hancock and the Donmar Local Company, ASSEMBLY was a unique live digital performance created in collaboration with video designer and director of photography Andrzej Goulding, set and costume designer Frankie Bradshaw, composer and sound designer Max Pappenheim and lighting designer Sam House.

 As anti-racism movements sweep the globe, young people are pushing for political action, drawing our attention to the racialised power structures embedded within society.
 Change is on the horizon.